Bridge00/bridge00.github.io/index.md

   <li>Efficient Statistical Learning with Markovian Data</li>
 </ul>

-<p style="color:red;">🔍 I am currently looking for research or industry internships for Summer 2025 in the areas of Machine Learning, Reinforcement Learning, or LLM Systems.
+<p style="color:red;">🔍 I am currently looking for research or industry internships for Spring, Summer, and Fall 2025 in the areas of Machine Learning, Reinforcement Learning, or LLM Systems.
 Feel free to reach out!</p>

 ## Education